 Knowing if a genetic predisposition to pancreatic cancer exists in your family is an important component of managing your health.
 Nearly 10% of pancreatic cancer cases are caused by an inherited mutation in a gene that also raises the risk of other cancers including breast, ovarian and prostate.
 The GENERATE (GENetic Education, Risk Assessment, and TEsting) Study is designed for people who have a first-degree relative (parent, child or sibling) with pancreatic cancer, with or without a known genetic mutation.
 The study’s goal is to improve genetic testing and cancer prevention in family members of pancreatic cancer patients.

 If a relative does have an inherited risk, there may be options for preventing cancer or detecting it early at a curable stage via frequent cancer screenings.
-After going through online education about genetic testing, participants undergo genetic testing rom home, at no cost, by mailing in a saliva sample and then have access to a genetic counselor.
-Learn more about eligibility for the GENERATE Study.
+After going through online education about genetic testing, participants underwent genetic testing from home, at no cost, by mailing in a saliva sample and then having access to a genetic counselor.

-The GENERATE Study is being conducted by leading pancreatic cancer experts at Dana-Farber Cancer Institute; Johns Hopkins Kimmel Cancer Center; Mayo Clinic; MD Anderson Cancer; and University of California at San Diego, although participants do not have to be patients at any of these centers to participate in GENERATE.
+The GENERATE Study is being conducted by leading pancreatic cancer experts at Dana-Farber Cancer Institute; Johns Hopkins Kimmel Cancer Center; Mayo Clinic; MD Anderson Cancer; and University of California at San Diego.

 “This is such an exciting time in research because organizations like the Lustgarten Foundation are making so much progress in developing new ways of identifying pancreatic cancer early and in devising new treatment options.
 There’s truly more hope than ever before.” –Scott Nelson, pancreatic cancer survivor and patient advocate for GENERATE